 - The Color of Noah's Children

 - Yah In Slave Names

 - Were the Shemites Black?
 Does Israel Reside in Africa?

 - Joseph, Moses, and Paul called Egyptian (and Are the Egyptians Black?)

-- Quotes From Others (Abdel Nasser and Adolf Hitler).
+- Quotes From Others (Abdel Nasser, Adolf Hitler, and Josephus).